sparklingsparklers/yotpo-ds/README.md

 ###Steps to install the DS project:

 1. After pulling run bundle install
-2. This progect usess Compass so run:
+2. This project usess Compass so run:
   ```
 compass watch .
 ```